utiasASRL/vtr3/README.md

 - Note:
   - **Ubuntu 20.04**: robochunk does not compile.
 Still investigating...
   - Depends on your c++ compiler version (which determines your c++ standard and is determined by your Ubuntu version), you may encounter compiler errors such as certain functions/members not defined under `std` namespace.
 Those should be easy to fix.
 Just google the function and find which header file should be included in the source code.
+E.g. Googling *mt19937* tells you that *<random>* should be included in the file causing the associated error.

 Build robochunk translator (currently this has to be built after building the libs in `deps`)